ollescherling/o_sch_ling/README.md

 - The ongoing risk analysis project is used to compare risk levels between different industries when invoices are sent to debt collection.

-- Registration Organizational Number Standardizer is used to verify and standardize company registration numbers into the format which is applicable in the internal systems.
+- Registration Organizational Number Standardizer is a function I have integrated into several projects which is used to verify and standardize company registration numbers into the format which is applicable in the internal systems.
 _________________________________________________

 - RStudio University Project with the rendered output in https://rpubs.com/ollescherling/967270